How China Evergrande's debt troubles pose a systemic risk

-HONG KONG (REUTERS) - China Evergrande Group has raised fresh warnings of default risks, as it scrambles to raise funds to pay lenders and suppliers with regulators and financial markets worried that any crisis could ripple through China's banking system and trigger social unrest.
+HONG KONG - China Evergrande Group has raised fresh warnings of default risks as it scrambles to raise funds to pay lenders and suppliers, with regulators and financial markets worried that any crisis could ripple through China's banking system and trigger social unrest.

 The company listed in Hong Kong in 2009, helping it grow its asset size to US$355 billion today.
-It has more than 1,300 developments across the nation, many in smaller cities.
+It has more than 1,300 developments across the country, many in smaller cities.

 With sales growth slowing in recent years, Evergrande has branched into businesses such as electric cars, football, insurance and bottled water.